ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

-kubectl get ds -o wide                 # List the deployment in a wide view - [Containers, Images, Selector] kubectl get ds <name> -o yaml          # Get a deployment's YAML kubectl describe ds <name>             # Describe the deployment details kubectl get deploy --show-labels           # Show all labels associated with the deployment kubectl get deploy -w                      # watch the all deployments, we can watch a specific deployment  with adding deployment name after 'deploy' kubectl rollout history deploy/<name>      # View the rollout history of a deployment, --revision to specify revision number kubectl rollout history deploy/<name> --revision=2
+kubectl get ds -o wide                 # List the deployment in a wide view - [Containers, Images, Selector] kubectl get ds <name> -o yaml          # Get a deployment's YAML kubectl describe ds <name>             # Describe the deployment details kubectl get ds --show-labels           # Show all labels associated with the deployment kubectl get ds -w                      # watch the all deployments, we can watch a specific deployment  with adding deployment name after 'deploy' kubectl rollout history deploy/<name>      # View the rollout history of a deployment, --revision to specify revision number kubectl rollout history deploy/<name> --revision=2
 kubectl rollout status deploy/<name>       # Check the status of your rollout.